radareorg/radare2-book/introduction/windows_compilation.md

 We recommend using MinGW32 to compile radare for Windows.
 The 32-bit Windows builds distributed on the radare homepage are generated from a GNU/Linux system using MinGW32.
 They are tested with Wine.

-The following is an example of compiling with MinGW32:
+The following is an example of compiling with MinGW32 (you need to have installed **zip** for Windows):

     $ ./configure
     $ make